nens/threedi-docs/source/d_control_structures.rst

 Add a control by clicking new and fill in the name and description of the control you are about to create.
 Then select the measuring group id and rule id for your first rule and click new.
 Add extra combinations if you wish to use multiple controls in your model.
 Only one control group will be active, so make sure all rules for your model are listed in one group.
 When your done, click *Save*.

-You can define multiple groups in one spatialite database, but only one is active per model scenario (or glabal settings entry).
+You can define multiple groups in one spatialite database, but only one is active per model scenario (or global settings entry).
 You must therefore specify the *control group id* in the global settings for your scenario(s).
 This is the final step in activating the controls.